jenkings/PSL-CMS/README.md

 ## Installation
 All you need to start using PSL-CMS is to copy the folder to your web server.
-If you want to use the cms in a subfolder, edit the Config.php with path
+If you want to use the cms in a subfolder, edit the Config.php with path Access to your website.
+Administration is located on /admin subfolder relative to your site location.
+Default credentials are admin:admin

 ## Configuration
 configuration for your page can be found at root folder in Config.php